GSO Test

 Implementation

-Geography is taught in topics and where appropriate link to other topics to depend their understanding and give the learning a purpose.
-Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.
+Geography topics, where appropriate, link to other topics to deepen children's understanding and give the learning a purpose.
+Consideration is given to how to extend and challenge children within lessons, as well as how learners with SEND are supported in line with the school’s commitment to inclusion.

 Assessment is carried out regularly and the children are fed back to in a variety of ways such as written and oral feedback.
 This is designed to support learners and extend and deepen their understanding of the knowledge or skills they are acquiring.
 A key success in teaching and learning at Beehive Lane is ‘in the moment’ assessment for learning as lessons are in action, through questioning, checking for misconceptions and understanding, refocusing learning, challenging/extending or supporting learning at the time.